Triv2/ecom/README.md

 1. First commit will be baseline install of next 14, shadcn-ui, and clerk.
 Using TailwindCSS-Animated for some simple animations on the landing page.
 Also will be used to make transitions in the CMS for smoother use.

 2. Additional will be committing most of the landing page in the first commit.
 Will try to finish it with second commit

+3. Added TailwindCSS-Animated, and react-intersection-observer for extended animations and animation on scroll.
+These will be used for subtle animations and transition effects.